NVIDIA/NVTX/tools/docs/NVTX_EXTENDED_PAYLOADS.md

 Within a single API call, event attributes are applied in this order:

-1. Regular @ref nvtxEventAttributes_t members, such as message or color, if the API takes event attributes.
+1. Regular @ref nvtxEventAttributes_v2 "nvtxEventAttributes_t" members, such as message
+   or color, if the API takes event attributes.
 2. Extended payload entries, walking the `nvtxPayloadData_t` array in order.
 3. For each payload, schema entries in order.